 The following pages from the Cost Model Workbook, contain samples of the Project Summary, the General Summary, and the Notes and Assumptions worksheets.
 Estimates prepared for the Department of Education & Early Development that utilize the Program Demand Cost Model for Alaskan Schools shall provide the Project Summary, the General Summary, and the Notes and Assumptions worksheets.

-Alaska Dept. of Education & Early Development Program Demand Cost Model for Alaskan Schools 22nd Edition May 2023 New Construction/Renovation Work
+Program Demand Cost Model for Alaskan Schools 22nd Edition May 2023 New Construction/Renovation Work

 Project Summary